Skip to main content

 <img src="image.png" loading="lazy" />

-That avoid unnecessary downloads and helps the browser focus on the most important requests.
+That avoids unnecessary downloads and helps the browser focus on the most important requests.

 Impact of implementing the solution